sajjadhaider1/8WeekSQLChallenge/casestudy4/README.md

 This query summarizes transaction types by count and total amount, providing insights into customer behavior.

 ### 2. Historical Deposit Analysis

+**Q: What is the average total historical deposit counts and amounts for all customers?**

 Analyzing historical deposit counts and amounts aids in understanding customer saving behaviors.